DataDog/hiring-engineers/answers.md

   - host: <host_ip>
     min_collection_interval: 45
 ```
 This sets the _minimum_ collection interval for this check to 45 seconds, but doesn't guarantee that it will be exactly 45s each time.
 The agent runs every 15 seconds and this parameter makes the agent not collect new instance data unless data was collected for the same instance more than min_collection_interval seconds ago.
-This only works for values > 15, it's not possible to have the agent collect data more frequently this way.
-(See more details from [this answer from Datadog support](https://help.datadoghq.com/hc/en-us/articles/203557899-How-do-I-change-the-frequency-of-an-agent-check-))
+This only works for values > 15 (see more details from the [Datadog support page](https://help.datadoghq.com/hc/en-us/articles/203557899-How-do-I-change-the-frequency-of-an-agent-check-))

 Since we changed the collection interval using the custom check's configuration file, we didn't have to modify the Python file to make this change.